 - 1 ½ tablespoon Madras Curry Powder

 - 1 5.46 fluid ounce can Coconut milk , unsweetened

 - 6 cups Turkey or Chicken Stock (homemade if possible)

-- ½ cup thin Carrots , peeled and sliced
+- ½ cup small Carrots , peeled and sliced

 - 2 cups cooked Turkey , rough chopped

 - 1 cup prepared Rice (white, brown, wild rice or a rice blend all work well)